- College Requirements

 - Complete at least half of the 48 hours of core concentration hours from CASNR.

 - Complete at least 9 hours of coursework in international studies.
+Select from the International Requirements course option list outlined on the Agricultural Economics page.

 - Complete at least one minor or certificate (may be outside of CASNR and included in the 48 hours).